Veganism can be a tough journey to navigate generally. You add in being an athlete of any kind and the complexity definitely goes up.

 - Build a diet that is based on wholefoods such as wholegrains, soy products, legumes, nuts, seeds, fruit, and vegetables.

-- Include several serves of calcium-rich foods such as calcium-fortified plant milk, dark-green leafy vegetables, and calcium set tofu daily.
+- Include several serves of calcium-rich foods daily.
+Such as calcium-fortified plant milk, dark-green leafy vegetables, and calcium set tofu.

 - To avoid deficiency supplement with B12 in the form of cyanocobalamin (either 1000mcg a few times per week or 200-500mcg daily).